matthiasprobst/h5RDMtoolbox/docs/userguide/ld/index.rst

 - ``SHACL``: a SHACL validation page where Turtle shapes can be pasted and run against the currently loaded RDF graph.

+These per-file buttons are scoped to the selected file.
+The landing page also provides a ``Combined graph`` section with the same views for all served files and enrichment graphs already loaded while browsing.
+Combined graph visualization is reduced by default with node and edge limits plus a search field, so large local datasets do not have to be rendered completely in the browser.
+Combined metrics also skip exact largest-distance computation for large resource networks and show this explicitly on the metrics page.

 All web views are generated from the currently loaded HDF5 file and support the same structural/contextual RDF model used by ``ld dump``.
 HDF5 object URLs such as ``/example.h5/group/dataset`` are dereferenceable RDF resources.
 Browsers get